aditcmarix/gulp-css-flip/README.md

 ## Processing directives

-css-flip provides a way to ignore declarations or rules that should not be flipped.
+gulp-css-flip provides a way to ignore declarations or rules that should not be flipped.

 ### @noflip